 The Company is involved in various legal actions arising in the normal course of business.
 Based upon the Company's and its legal counsel's evaluations of any claims or assessments, management is of the opinion that the outcome of these matters will not have a material adverse effect on the Company's results of operations, financial position or cash flows.

 16. SUPPLEMENTAL DISCLOSURES OF CASH FLOW INFORMATION

-The following table presents supplemental cash flow information for fiscal 2014, 2013 and 2012 (in thousands):
+The following table presents supplemental disclosures of cash flow information and non-cash investing activities for fiscal 2015, 2014 and 2013 (in thousands):